 Mistake #3 – Never Evaluating the Content of Your Website

 Whether you’re just getting started with a website or you’re going through another redesign, it’s essential to evaluate the content of your website.
+The content is one of the most impactful webpage elements.
 Simply carrying all pages over every time you rework the site can sometimes result in a huge sitemap full of low-quality pages, duplicate content, content that competes with each other, general disorganization, etc.

 Not only can this hurt your website’s performance in the search engines, but it can also make it difficult for potential customers to find what they need on your website.
 That has real consequences for your business.
 And, if it’s a bad enough experience, you could end up with an online reputation problem before you know it.